-Shore Main and Generator Main Breakers
+Shore Port/Starboard and Generator Main Breakers

 These breakers select the power source and protect the general distribution network.
-There is a main breaker for the shore circuit and the generator.
-A sliding safety cover on the main breakers prevent activating circuits for the generator and shore circuit simultaneously.
+There is a main breaker for each shore inlet connection circuit and the generator.
+A sliding safety cover on the main breakers prevent activating circuits for the generator and shore circuit or both shore circuits simultaneously.
 These breakers are very sensitive.
 The resulting power surge that occurs when connecting the dockside cord may cause the main breaker to trip.
-To avoid this surge, always turn the Shore Power main breaker to the "OFF" position before plugging or unplugging the shore power cord and the Generator Main breaker to the "OFF" position when starting the generator.
+To avoid this surge, always turn the Shore PWR main breaker to the "OFF" position before plugging or unplugging the shore power cord and the Generator main breaker to the "OFF" position when starting the generator.

 Care must be taken when operating the AC system from the generator or the shore power supply line.
 On some boats it may be possible to overload the generator or shore power circuit if too many AC accessory breakers are activated.
-Too much amperage being supplied through the panel will cause the Shore Main or Generator breaker to trip and could damage the system.
-This is particularly important when operating the air conditioners and water heater.
+Too much amperage being supplied through the panel will cause the Shore main or Generator main breaker to trip and could damage the system.
+This is particularly important when operating the air conditioner and water heater.
 You should always be aware of the electrical load needed to activate accessories and manage the amperage being supplied so the load can be kept within safe limits.
 If you have any questions about managing the power in your boat, contact your authorized Everglades dealer.